Home / Blog/ Insurance Law Blog / Getting Proof Of Auto Insurance Existence And Coverage, Tracing v Suing

 Getting Proof Of Auto Insurance Existence And Coverage | Tracing v Suing

 To undergo vehicle registration, you need to provide proof of insurance.
-Whether it’s in the form of a car insurance card, which provides physical insurance information or a digital version in the form of an electronic insurance card you can access through a mobile app on a digital device such as a mobile device, i.e., phone or tablet, it’s vital.
+Whether it’s in the form of a car insurance card, which provides physical insurance information, or a digital version in the form of an electronic insurance card you can access through a mobile app on a digital device such as a mobile device, i.e., a phone or tablet, it’s vital.

 Why Is Proof of Insurance Necessary?